Bonnie Glantz Fatell

 - strategic transactions and acquisitions

-- related litigation and mediation
+- investigations and related litigation

 - Solyndra as counsel to the creditors' committee of a green energy developer and manufacturer of photovoltaic solar power systems having combined debt and equity obligations in excess of $1 billion including over $500 million owed to the U.S. Department of Energy